peterpakos/checkipaconsistency/README.rst

 Nagios/Opsview plug-in (check `Nagios section below <#nagios-plug-in-mode>`__ for more info).

-The script was originally written and developed in BASH (until version `v1.3.0 <https://github.com/peterpakos/checkipaconsistency/tree/v1.3.0>`__) and eventually ported to Python in v2.0.0.
+The script was originally written and then developed in BASH (until version
+`v1.3.0 <https://github.com/peterpakos/checkipaconsistency/tree/v1.3.0>`__)
+and eventually ported to Python in v2.0.0.